1/7 Eggersdorf Rd. Ormeau

 Tooth decay, a progressive condition that damages the structure of the teeth, often manifests through various telltale symptoms.
 One of the earliest indications is heightened sensitivity to temperature extremes.

-Persistent toothaches, which can range from a dull ache to sharp, intermittent pain, are a common sign of advancing decay.
-On examining the affected tooth, one might notice visible pits or holes, signaling cavities.
+Persistent toothaches, ranging from a dull ache to sharp, intermittent pain, are a common sign of advancing decay.

-It’s crucial to note that the absence of pain doesn’t necessarily mean a lack of decay, which is why regular dental check-ups are essential for early detection and intervention.
+Notably, the absence of pain doesn’t necessarily mean a lack of decay, so regular dental check-ups are essential for early detection and intervention.

 • Pain: One of the most common symptoms is a toothache.